Car title loans: What they are and how they work

 While getting a title loan may be easy, the convenience comes with serious costs and risks, according to Graciela Aponte-Diaz, director of federal campaigns at the Center for Responsible Lending.

 The biggest downside, though, is the potential to lose your car.
-If you can’t pay the loan back, the lender can take your vehicle and sell it to recoup their money.
+If you can’t repay the loan, the lender can take your vehicle and sell it to recoup their money.
 And this isn’t all that uncommon.
-In fact, a study from the Consumer Financial Protection Bureau found that 20 percent of those who take out title loans have their vehicles seized.
+A study from the Consumer Financial Protection Bureau found that 20 percent of those who take out title loans have their vehicles seized.

 Even worse, “some car title lenders install a GPS device — nicknamed a ‘kill switch’ — that can prevent the borrower’s car from starting, using this practice as a means of collecting a debt or making it easier to seize the car,” Aponte-Diaz adds.
 Given the very real risk of losing your main means of transportation, it’s easy to see how a title loan can be a stressful experience.